-The CPCB’s proposed rules for managing plastic waste in India, use Extended Producer Responsibility (EPR) as an important policy mechanism, which is modelled to assist Producers, Importers and Brand Owners (PIBOs) in effectively managing the waste generated through their products.
+The CPCB’s proposed rules for managing plastic waste in India, use Extended Producer Responsibility (EPR) as an important policy mechanism, which is modeled to assist Producers, Importers, and Brand Owners (PIBOs) in effectively managing the waste generated through their products.

 Extended Producer Responsibility or EPR as the name suggests, is the responsibility of a product manufacturer to manage the waste generated from products after its end-of-life use by the consumer, which reduces waste entering landfills and heightens recycling rates with many other benefits.

-This policy tool is widely used across countries like Switzerland, USA, UK, Canada and many other OECD member nations, who have shown the effectiveness of its implementation by achieving ambitious recycling rates - Germany with 56% recycling rate.
+This policy tool is widely used across countries like Switzerland, the USA, the UK, Canada, and many other OECD member nations, who have shown the effectiveness of its implementation by achieving ambitious recycling rates – Germany with 56% recycling rate.

 EPR for plastic waste management is a fairly new concept in India, introduced in the year 2016.
-The ministry of Environment and Forest of India introduced a draft , Uniform Framework for Extended Producer Responsibility (Under Plastic Waste Management Rules 2016) on June 26, 2020, followed by an amendment which detailed and outlined the roles, responsibilities, and implementation procedures.
+The Ministry of Environment and Forest of India introduced a draft , Uniform Framework for Extended Producer Responsibility (Under Plastic Waste Management Rules 2016) on June 26, 2020, followed by an amendment that detailed and outlined the roles, responsibilities, and implementation procedures.

-The Draft guidelines of EPR provide brands 3 Models to choose from to fulfil heir EPR responsibilities, in a span of 5 years from the date of notification.
+The Draft guidelines of EPR provide brands, 3 Models, to choose from to fulfill their EPR responsibilities, in a span of 5 years from the date of notification.
 With 30% in the first year and increasing to 90% by the 5th year.
-To make the process effective, CPCB proposed the mandatory registration and record keeping on the online portal of PIBOs, Waste collectors, Local civic bodies, Producer Responsibility Organisations (PROs), Recyclers, Aggregators and all participating stakeholders.
+To make the process effective, CPCB proposed the mandatory registration and record-keeping on the online portal of PIBOs, Waste collectors, Local civic bodies, Producer Responsibility Organisations (PROs), Recyclers, Aggregators, and all participating stakeholders.

 Here is a quick summary of the proposed models: